Heading

 Guarding against non-contiguous selections

-Word VBA doesn’t appear to give us much control in a macro over non-contiguous selections (as of the date of this article in January 2024), but if you need to cancel such a selection without just collapsing the selection entirely, the method
+Word VBA doesn’t give us much control over non-contiguous selections (as April 2025), but if we need to reduce such a selection without collapsing it entirely, the ShrinkDiscontinuousSelection method will simplify the selection.

 Selection.ShrinkDiscontiguousSelection

-Fortunately, if there is an insertion point or only one selected segment of text, nothing happens when using ShrinkDiscontiguousSelection, so you could include the command just in case without fear of ruining the starting selection in regular use cases.
+This method shrinks the selection down to the most recent addition.
+It has no effect on an insertion point or only one selected span of text, so we could include the command without fear of ruining the starting selection in regular use cases.

 Creating block selections